-Overall, the government has not focused much attention towards the subject of EMPs.
+Overall, the government has not focused much attention on the subject of EMPs.
 As a result, very few measures have been taken to protect the US from an EMP attack.
 This lack of engagement towards EMPs includes limited to non-existent legislation and government action.
 Therefore, progress towards dealing with the possibilities of an EMP, including the subsequent aftermath, has also been limited.

-The government's Report of the Commission to Assess the Threat to the United States from Electromagnetic Pulse (EMP) Attack was released on July 22, 2004.
+The government’s Report of the Commission to Assess the Threat to the United States from Electromagnetic Pulse (EMP) Attack was released on July 22, 2004.
 Interestingly enough, this report was released the same day as The 9/11 Commission Report.
 In turn, this has given rise to the theory that the government intended to minimize the public’s awareness of this report.
-This theory is based on the startling information contained within the report.
+This theory, based on the startling information contained within the report.
 For example, page one of the report states:

 “The electromagnetic fields produced by weapons designed and deployed with the intent to produce EMP have a high likelihood of damaging electrical power systems, electronics, and information systems upon which American society depends.
 Their effects on dependent systems and infrastructures could be sufficient to qualify as catastrophic to the Nation.”